gregv/new-hire/README.md

 26. What environments do you have?
 Example: Live, Sandbox, QA, Dev
 27. What are popular and necessary Slack channels with good pinned content?
 28. Do you use distribution lists?
 Which ones are important to be in?
+29. What non-profits is the company most involved with?
+30. What DBs are used most in production?
+Is there a similar parity setup for Test Environment?
+31. How does the company track Operational Expenditure cost for running VMs/Infra/o11y?
+32. Is there a showback or chargeback model for teams to pay for the things they run?
+Is there a dashboard?
+33. What are the main KPIs/OKRs for the company?
+New accounts?
+Churned users?
+Revenue per X?
+Cost per X?

 # Your org